GoogleChromeLabs/react-adaptive-hooks/README.md

 export default App;
 ```

-## Notes
+## Server-side rendering support

-The build version of this package is ESM by default but it's not supported on Server Side for now.
-So when we're using this package on universal app like Next.js app with server side rendering, we need to
+The built version of this package using ESM (ECMAScript Modules) by default, but is not supported on the server-side.
+When we are using this package in a universal meta-framework like Next.js with server-rendering, we need to:

-* transpile the package by directly configuring babel or installing some plugin like [next-transpile-modules](https://github.com/martpie/next-transpile-modules). ([example project](https://github.com/GoogleChromeLabs/adaptive-loading/tree/master/next-show-adaptive-loading))
+* Transpile the package by directly configuring babel or installing [next-transpile-modules](https://github.com/martpie/next-transpile-modules). ([example project](https://github.com/GoogleChromeLabs/adaptive-loading/tree/master/next-show-adaptive-loading))

-* use UMD build like in the following code-snippet. ([example project](https://glitch.com/edit/#!/anton-karlovskiy-next-show-adaptive-loading?path=utils/hooks.js:19:91))
+* Use a UMD build as in the following code-snippet: ([example project](https://glitch.com/edit/#!/anton-karlovskiy-next-show-adaptive-loading?path=utils/hooks.js:19:91))
 ```
 import { useNetworkStatus, useSaveData, useHardwareConcurrency, useMemoryStatus } from 'react-adaptive-hooks/dist/index.umd.js';
 ```